Winter can be a tough time for everyone – but none more so than landlords.

 Make sure that all pipes are in good order, and that they are properly secured to the walls.
 You should also check the brickwork around your property for cracks, which could potentially allow water in.

 A properly insulated property is an absolute must.
-Ensure the pipes and the water tanks are well insulated.
-Make sure that you check the basics, starting with obvious draft points (including those around doors and windows, loft hatches and pipes which lead outside).
+Make sure that you check the basics, starting with obvious draft points.
 Invest in some draft excluder to keep doors and windows secure.
 Check the cladding around your boiler and pipes, and make sure that taps and faucets don’t leak.

 3. Make sure your tenants are informed